OscarMugendi/My-Gallery/README.md

 - Run the application.

 # Live Page
-A live version of this application is available at:- https://my-gallery-moringa.herokuapp.com/
+A live version of this application is available at https://my-gallery-moringa.herokuapp.com/

 # Author
 - Oscar Mugendi